Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - Practice working with the Canvas API and drawing functions.
 - Technologies: HTML, CSS, JavaScript.

-### 29. Simple Weather App
+### 29. Interactive Quiz App
-- Fetch and display weather information based on a city name using a weather API.
+- Create a quiz application with multiple-choice questions and score tracking.
-- Learn about API integration, fetch requests, and data presentation.
+- Learn about form handling, user input validation, and dynamic content generation.
+- Practice working with arrays, objects, and DOM manipulation.
-- Technologies: HTML, CSS, JavaScript, API integration.
+- Technologies: HTML, CSS, JavaScript.

 ### 30. Currency Converter
 - Convert currencies based on live exchange rates using an API.
 - Technologies: HTML, CSS, JavaScript, API integration.

-### 31. Expandable FAQ Section
+### 31. Web Speech Application
-- A FAQ section where answers expand when clicked.
+- Build an application that uses speech recognition and speech synthesis.
+- Create a voice-controlled interface or a text-to-speech reader.
+- Learn about the Web Speech API and browser audio capabilities.
-- Technologies: HTML, CSS, JavaScript.
+- Technologies: HTML, CSS, JavaScript, Web Speech API.

 ### 32. Attendance Pie Chart
 - Display a pie chart showing attendance statistics.